Never watch Netflix with subtitles

 The best way to understand this phenomenon is to think of a very young child watching TV.

-I ask this question to parents all the time.
-I ask, when your child is watching TV how do they watch?
+I ask this question to parents all the time: When your child is watching TV, how do they watch?
 I can bet they watch seated like a statue, eyes wide open and glued to the TV, almost not blinking, oblivious to the world around them.
-Parents without hesitation respond — that’s exactly how they watch!
-Then I ask, but do they understand 100% of the language being used?
-Parents invariably answer — for sure not!
-Then I ask, but do their kids understand what’s going on in the show, programme, or film?
-And parents pause, but then quickly respond — yeah, actually they know pretty much exactly what’s going on!
+Parents without hesitation respond —that's exactly how they watch!

 Here we have a fascinating insight.